ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 The system employs a robust Model-View-Controller (MVC) architecture:

 - **Model:**
-  - OCR and handwriting recognition models (TensorFlow/PyTorch).
+  - OCR and handwriting recognition with Llama 4 LLM
   - Processes and filters content to maintain accuracy.

 - **View:**